jerrylin42/SQL_Project_Data_Analysis_on_jobs/README.md

 You can find all my SQL queries here: [Analysis_Project folder](/Analysis_Project/)

-### Data Source
+### Data Source (Important!)
-All credit for the dataset comes from Luke Barousse's SQL course found here: [SQL Course](https://www.lukebarousse.com/sql)
+ALL credit for the dataset comes from Luke Barousse's SQL course found here: [SQL Course](https://www.lukebarousse.com/sql)

-This jobs dataset is a large set of real-world data jobs (such as data analysts, data engineers, and data scientists) and information about them compiled from 2023, such as skills, salary, location, company, and much more.
+This jobs dataset is a large set of real-world data jobs (such as data analysts, data engineers, and data scientists) and information about them compiled from 2023, such as skills, salary, location, company, and much more, split across 4 tables and linked with IDs.

-Though I used this provided dataset for my analysis (Also using the import code), I **did not** follow along with the project tutorial's queries (mainly rather using it for inspiration), instead opting to challenge myself by creating and answering my own questions I was interested in.
+Though I used this provided dataset for my analysis (Also using the provided code for importing the csv data), I **did not** follow along with the project tutorial's queries (mainly rather using it for inspiration), instead opting to challenge myself by creating and answering my own questions I was interested in.

 ### Tools Used
 - PostgreSQL as the database of choice